Philadelphia Police: Man Shot In Head, Killed In Mayfair Triple Shooting

 PHILADELPHIA (CBS) — A 23-year-old man was shot four times, including once in the head, in a triple shooting in Philadelphia’s Mayfair section on Wednesday, police say.
 The shooting happened on the 3100 block of Barnett Street around 5:30 p.m.

+According to Chief Inspector Scott Small, the suspect shot the victims inside a car.READ MORE: Suspects In String Of Gunpoint Robberies Under Arrest, Philadelphia Police Say

+“The shooter walked right up and fired shots into the open, driver’s side window,” he said. “[The 21-year-old victim] was able to open the door and crawl onto the street.”

 The victim was transported to Jefferson Torresdale Hospital by police and pronounced dead at 6:07 p.m.
-He was shot in the head, once on the right side of his chest, once in his right forearm, and in his left thigh.READ MORE: Philadelphia 76ers, Meek Mill Team Up To Host Children Affected By Criminal Justice System
+He was shot in the head, once on the right side of his chest, once in his right forearm, and in his left thigh.READ MORE: Rash Of Gun Violence Leaves At Least 2 People Dead In Philadelphia Wednesday Night

 The third victim, a 30-year-old man, was shot once in his right thigh.
 He was placed in stable condition, police say.

-No arrests were made and no weapon was recovered at this time.MORE NEWS: Princeton University Limits Indoor Gatherings, Shifts Finals To Remote As COVID-19 Cases Rise
+No arrests were made and no weapon was recovered at this time.MORE NEWS: Olney Charter High School Senior Dies Of COVID-19 Complications

 For a list of gun violence resources in Philadelphia, click here